 (Romans 7: 12-25 KJV)

 Paul is showing us a doctrinal truth here.
-You see after our Salvation we have a war going on between our old Flesh, Adam, nature and our new Spirit.
-We still have the ADAM nature which is called The Flesh and The New Eternal Spirit Nature we received at our moment of Salvation.
+You see after our Salvation we have a war going on between our old Flesh thoughts, Adam, our Old Self Nature (which died with Christ (Romans 6, Colossians 2) and our New born again Spirit.
+We still have the ADAM nature thoughts in our mind which is called The Flesh and The New Eternal Spirit Nature we received at our moment of Salvation.
 The truth is that the real us now, is the New Eternal Spirit Nature.
 This Spirit of God within us NEVER SINS nor wants to sin but our Flesh in Adam does.
 That is why Paul shows us clearly that there is a constant battle going on in the believer, a sure sign you are saved.
 The new us, the newly created Spirit from the moment of our Salvation, wants to do only what is right Holy and good.
 It does not want to sin, nor does it sin.

 We are told in Colossians 2, that when Christ died on the cross, we died WITH HIM.
 When He rose from the dead, we rose with Him in newness of life.
 Now what does that mean?
 We are still here on Earth are we not?
 This is talking about our Spirit.

 “Knowing this, that our OLD MAN is crucified with him, that the body of sin might be destroyed, that henceforth we should not SERVE sin.
 For he that is dead is FREED FROM SIN.
 Now if we be DEAD WITH CHRIST, we believe that we shall also live with him: Knowing that Christ being raised from the dead dieth no more; death hath no more dominion over him.
 For in that he died, he died unto sin ONCE: but in that he liveth, he liveth unto God.
 Likewise reckon ye also yourselves to be dead indeed unto sin, but alive unto God through Jesus Christ our Lord.”
 (Romans 6:6-11 KJV)